 There are several different types of valuation engagement that can be undertaken depending on your circumstances.

-There are several different types of valuation engagement that can be undertaken depending on your circumstances.
+Depending on you circumstances, there are several different types of valuation engagement that can be undertaken.
 These include:

 - Calculation Engagement

 - Full Valuation Engagement

 - Shadow Expert Report

 - Business Appraisal

 All valuation engagements are completed for a fixed price, quoted up front and turned around within a week.

 One of the most common questions client have when they need to undertake a valuation is what type of valuation do I need to undertake?
 The answer to this question will vary depending on why you are engaging the Valuer and if the valuation is going to be used as evidence in court.